segmentio/terraform-segment-data-lakes/aws_datalake/README.md

   # names.
   suffix = "-prod"

-  # segment_region is an optional field that allows you to setup Data Lakes in eu-west-1.
-The default will be us-west-2
+  # segment_region is an optional field which helps you to specify the region for your datalake.
+The default is us_west_2
   # segment_region = "us-west-2"

   s3_bucket    = aws_s3_bucket.segment_datalake_s3.id